-Meeting Harry Hunt in Sussex this summer has got to be one of the most eye-opening experiences since I started 365.
+Meeting Harry Hunt in Sussex this summer has got to be one of the most eye-opening experiences I have had since I started 365.
 Harry is a very humble man who has built a small vinous empire in the southern region of Spain, Andalucía.
-With one of his wines, ANDA, now available in Waitrose stores across the UK, his passion for his business and his products in unrivalled and inspiring.
-He strives to do “good” by Andalucía and I am in no doubt that we will see his business continue to grow in the future.
+With one of his wines, ANDA, now available in Waitrose stores across the UK, his passion for his business and his products is unrivalled and inspiring.
+He strives to do “good” by Andalucía.

 Scroll down for the full interview..